How to Use rsync to Transfer and Synchronize Local and Remote Directories

 - SSH connection

-- Rsync installed on local and remote system
+- Rsync installed on the local and remote system

-Then your task will be much easier as you can easily sync files between remote and local system.
+Then your task will be much easier as you can easily sync files between remote and local systems.

-There are two types of operations used in file transfer between the local and remote system.
+There are two types of operations used in file transfer between the local and remote systems.

 This function is used to sync the local file to the remote system, and the format for that command is